Mahanubhavaru

-Mahanubhavaru (meaning: VIPs) is a 2017 Kannada-language romantic film directed by Sandeep Nagalikar Sindhanur.
+Mahanubhavaru (meaning: VIPs) is a 2017 Indian Kannada-language romantic film directed by Sandeep Nagalikar Sindhanur.
 The film starred Balachander, Gokul Raj, Anusha Rai, and Priyanka in lead roles.
 The music has been composed by Satish Mourya & Re-recording by Arjun Janya.Yogaraj Bhat has penned one song for the movie.
 Puneeth Rajkumar and Sri Murali has also sung one song.

 Plot

 The story revolves around two differently-minded friends named Ajay and Sanjay.
 They each have different plans, goals and their own views of ethics.
 Ajay wants to plan his life and go along with it, while Sanjay is an easy-going person who enjoys his life the way it ends up being.
 Both meet with their love in their journey.
 The movie concludes with the one on the right path.